amandapeza/swe_project/README.md

 # swe_project
-This group is created for the project of Software Engineering.
+This repository is created for the individual project of Software Engineering, Amanda Peza, BINF III-B.